bryanluu/FamTree/README.md

 - You can save it to a different format by giving the option `-x ext` or `--extension ext`.
 The valid `ext` options are `svg`, `pdf`, or `png`.
 - You can specify the program to display an ancestral tree instead of the full tree by specifying `-a root` or `--ancestor root` where `root` is the full-name of the family member you want to build an ancestor tree of.
+- You can specify the seed to use for the color selector with `-s seed` or `--seed seed` where `seed` is the random integer seed.
+Each run displays the seed, so you can save it for another run.

 ## Example
 As an example, let's show the tree of the above table.
 This is located in the file `data/example.csv`.